scoconno/scoconno.github.io/Teaching/Mind/Causation/Agency and Mental Causation.md

-Mental to mental causation.
++ Mental to mental causation, e.g., beliefs lead to another belief

-Physical to mental causation.
++ Physical to mental causation, e.g., perception causes a perceptual experience

-Mental to physical causation
++ Mental to physical causation, e.g., beliefs and desires cause actions

-Physical to physical causation
++ Physical to physical causation, e.g., heating causes water to boil

-## Agency and Mental Causation

-1. physical-to-mental causation (e.g. sensation)2. *mental-to-physical causation (e.g. beliefs and desires cause actions) 3. mental-to-mental causation (e.g. beliefs lead to another belief)Q: Through what mechanism or process does a mental event manage to initiate, or insert itself into, a causal chain of physical events?
+Q: Through what mechanism or process does a mental event manage to initiate, or insert itself into, a causal chain of physical events?

+## Epiphenomenalism

+**Epiphenomenalism:** mental events are caused by physical events, but they cannot cause anything else.

+## Evidence for epiphenomenalism

+1. Brain damage
+2. Animal behavior

+## Problem 1

+1. If mental events have no causal powers, then they are in total causal isolation from the rest of the world -- their existence would be inexplicable since they have no causes; they would make no difference to anything else since they have no effects.
+2. If anything is both causeless and effectless, then it cannot really exist.
+[Alexander's Dictum]3.
+According to epiphenomenalism, mental events have no causal powers whatsoever.
+4. Therefore, under epiphenomenalism, mental events are not real. ⇒ [Mental Irrealism]

+## Problem 2: Agency

-+ We perform actions for reasons.
+1. We perform actions for reasons.
+2. The reasons for which we perform an action are the cause of that action.
-+ Actions involve bodily movements.
+3. Actions involve bodily movements.

-Beliefs and desires guide actions and by citing appropriate beliefs and desires
+3. Therefore, reasons are the cause of bodily movement.
+4. Therefore, mental events cause bodily events.
+5. If epiphenomenalism is true, mental events cannot cause bodily events.
+6. If epiphenomenalism is true, we do not perform actions for reasons.

 If agent S desires something and believes that doing A is an optimal way of securing it, S will do A>

-I think we need to just prove that agency requires mental causation.
-Beliefs and intentions are meant to be the cause of bodily movements.

-## Epiphenomenalism

-Causality stuff.

-___ 1.
-If mental events have no causal powers, then they are in total causal isolation from the rest of the world -- their existence would be inexplicable since they have no causes; they would make no difference to anything else since they have no effects.___ 2.
-If anything is both causeless and effectless, then it cannot really exist.
-[Alexander's Dictum]___ 3.
-According to epiphenomenalism, mental events have no causal powers whatsoever.___ 4.
-Therefore, under epiphenomenalism, mental events are not real. ⇒ [Mental Irrealism]

 ## Problem 1